2020PB/police-brutality/reports/Oregon.md

 ### Journalist shot, allegedly in the face | July 24th

-Around 4 AM, just hours after a U.S. District Judge blocked federal officers from harming press, a clearly marked member of the press stands at a gap between pieces of fencing.
+Around 4 AM, just hours after a U.S. District Judge blocked federal officers from harming press, a clearly marked member of the press stands at a gap between pieces of District Courthouse fencing.
 She appears to be filming officers.
 Several shots are fired and the impact can be seen as they ricochet off her arm.
 The filmer alleges that at least one projectile struck her in the face.

 tags: journalist, less-lethal, projectile, shoot

 id: or-portland-150

-geolocation:
+geolocation: 45.5161982,-122.6766199

 **Links**